Lindsey's 2nd-half burst carries Northwestern past Nebraska

+''We know we have good players, we know we have a good team,'' Wildcats coach Chris Collins said. ''But can we be tough?
+In this league, you have to be incredibly tough to win.''

+The Wildcats were tough enough Sunday, winning 74-66 against a Nebraska team that started the day alone in first place in the Big Ten.

-LINCOLN, Neb.
-(AP) -- Scottie Lindsey scored 15 of his 19 points in the second half, and Northwestern withstood a 16-0 Nebraska run spanning the halves to defeat the Cornhuskers 74-66 on Sunday.
+Scottie Lindsey scored 15 of his 19 points in the second half and Northwestern withstood the run that stretched to 16-0 early in the second half.

+''I think it gives a lot of our confidence back,'' Lindsey said. ''We'd lost two straight games, and it's easy to fold like that.
+We wanted to come in here against a team that's proven that they're here to stay; they're No. 1 in the conference right now.
+We wanted to come in here and get a big win, and we did.''

 Vic Law was 5 for 6 on 3-pointers and finished with 15 points for the Wildcats (13-4, 2-2 Big Ten), who also got 13 points from Dererk Pardon.

-Tai Webster scored 17 points to lead the Huskers (9-7, 3-1), who entered the day alone in first place in the Big Ten before losing for the first time in five games.
+Tai Webster scored 17 points to lead the Huskers (9-7, 3-1), who lost for the first time in five games.

 Northwestern made its first five 3s of the second half, with Law hitting one to give the Wildcats a 56-50 lead.
-The Huskers got no closer than five points the rest of the way.
+The Huskers got no closer than five points in the last six minutes.

-The Wildcats were down six early but made 5 of 7 3s during a 24-8 run that put them up 26-18.
-The lead grew to 33-23 before the Huskers closed the half with a Webster-led 14-0 flurry.

-Jack McVeigh started it when he came off the bench and hit a 3.
-Webster converted a 3-point play after making a steal and layup, Isaiah Roby hit a 3 and Webster drove the basket again for a one-point lead.
-Evan Taylor stole the ball from Gavin Skelly on the other end and got the ball to Webster.
-The senior from New Zealand stopped and popped a 3-pointer just before the buzzer to make it 37-33, with teammates mobbing him at half court before they headed to the locker room.
+''We knew they had shooters, and one quick letup and just like that it's five 3s, and they go on a run and now we're playing catch-up,'' Nebraska's Evan Taylor said. ''It's a learning lesson.
+We have to get better moving forward.''

+The Huskers looked ready to blow out the Wildcats after they outscored them 14-0 over the last 1:42 of the half to go up 37-33, with Webster popping a 3 just before the buzzer.

+''Initially a little shell-shocked,'' Collins said, describing his players' mood at half. ''I think we were angry but initially we couldn't really express it because we felt we were in control of the game.
+The tempo was to our liking, we were playing pretty good defense.
+It hit us like a buzz saw.
+Webster hits the 3 at the buzzer and you're down four.
+That was a critical time for our team.''

+Northwestern matched its season high with 11 3s on 24 attempts.
 The Wildcats shot 50 percent in the second half and 51 percent for the game.
 The Huskers mustered just 37.5 percent after halftime and 43.1 percent overall.

+''They packed it in and dared us to shoot outside shots,'' Taylor said. ''I thought their defensive game plan was good, but we kind of got timid on offense.''

-The Huskers, trying to start conference play 4-0 for the first time since 1975-76, got 12 points from Jacobson and 11 from Taylor.
+The Huskers, trying to start conference play 4-0 for the first time since 1975-76, got 12 points from Michael Jacobson and 11 from Taylor.
 But Glynn Watson Jr., who had a career-high 34 against Iowa on Thursday, was held to just six points.

+''You live and die by the jumper,'' Jacobson said. ''If you're making them, everything looks good.
+As soon as they don't go in, it's pretty ugly.''

 BIG PICTURE